vtsukur/spring-rest-black-market/README.md

 path where *Enable annotation processing* must be checked and *Obtain processors from project classpath* option must be selected.
 This is utterly important for the project to compile.

+Boot up the server by locating `Application` class and running it as *Application* or *Spring Boot*.

+#### Static Content

+All static content put under `src/main/resources/static` will be exposed automatically (like any other application based on Spring Boot).
+To hot deploy static sources just trigger compilation in the IDE and refresh the page in the browser.